fatemehS76/car-website/README.md

 this project is made with : HTML,CSS,JS,REACT

 ## Installation
-you can install the rpject by npm pakage manager
+you can install the pakages by npm pakage manager

 ```bash
 npm install